-The Digital Aviation Research and Technology Centre (DARTeC) is being built at Cranfield University and will spearhead the UK’s research into digital aviation technology.
+The Digital Aviation Research and Technology Centre (DARTeC) at Cranfield University is spearheading the UK’s research into digital aviation technology.

-DARTeC will address research challenges facing the aviation industry such as:
+DARTeC aims to address research challenges facing the aviation industry such as:

 - the integration of drones into civilian airspace;